 The gross profit ratio or margin ratio measures the revenue and the gross profit and is given as a percentage.
-Gross profit is revenue, less costs related directly with the production of goods.
+Gross profit is revenue, less costs related directly to the production of goods.
 Direct costs can include materials, labour and anything else that is calculated as a direct cost of producing the product or service.

 As with all accounting ratios, you can use the above calculation to compare it with a different period.

 Net Profit Margin